The Legend of Heroes: A Tear of Vermillion: Plot

 Avin wakes up from a nightmare in the house of Lemuras, the "Sage of Mercy", feeling sick because he couldn't save Eimelle.
 After the two have breakfast, Lemuras requests that Avin deliver a letter to someone in Ourt Village.
 There, he learns about his home.
 After getting the letter, someone begins following him.
 That person turns out to be Mile, a lonely young boy.
 After delivering the letter and receiving another to give back to Lemuras, Avin heads back.
 Mile catches up with him before he leaves and tells him of/invites him to the Festival of Nepthys, the town deity.
-Every year, the people of Ourt go around the village in search of special charms that can be used to make a wish to Nepthys by throwing it into a pond connected to Nepthys Shrine.
+Every year, the people of Ourt go around the village in search of special charms that can be used to make a wish to Nepthys by throwing them into a pond connected to the Nepthys Shrine.
 According to this tradition, your wish will be granted between that festival and the next festival, but only if the charm floats to the middle of the pond.

 A few days later, Avin joins Mile in finding the two charms required to make their wishes.
 After finding them, Avin throws his into the pond to see if his wish to see Eimelle again will be granted.
 The town cheers him on, but the charm does not make it to the center of the pond, which crushes Avin's hope.
-Suddenly, Mile throws his own charm into the pond, also wishing that Avin could see Eimelle again.
+Suddenly, Mile throws his charm into the pond, also wishing that Avin could see Eimelle again.
 It reaches the center, meaning Mile's wish will be granted.
 Avin is shocked at his selfless act, wondering why Mile made a wish for him instead of making his own wish.
-Mile says that his wish already came true.
+Mile says that his wish has already come true.
 That is, the one that he made during the last festival.
 He says he made a wish to make a friend.